ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/11-create-containerized-app/image-2.png" alt="linearly separable data">

-Before proceeding, ,ake sure you saved all the files mentioned in the Dockerfile.
+Before proceeding, make sure you saved all the files mentioned in the Dockerfile.
 If you made any modifications to a file without saving it, the modifications will not be included in the Dockerfile.

 Now, go back to the folder that contains your Dockerfile and type the following.
 This basically instructs the system to build a docker image called <span style="color: white; background-color: black;">kafka producer</span> from our Dockerfile.
-The dot indicates the Dockerfile.
+The dot at then end indicates the Dockerfile.

 ```bash
 docker build -t kafka-producer .